The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Electromagnetic emission from galaxies and MBHs

 Galaxies magnitudes are computed as described in \cite{laigle19}.
 In brief, we compute the galaxy rest-frame spectral energy distribution by summing up the contribution of all stellar particles (knowing their ages and metallicities), assumed to behave as single stellar populations.
 We use the stellar population synthesis model of \cite{bc03} assuming a \cite{chabrier03} initial mass function.
 The dust column density and optical depth along the line of sight of each star particle is computed assuming that 30\% of metals in the galaxy gas distribution are locked into dust grains.
 We use the $R_{\rm V}=3.1$ Milky Way dust grain model by \cite{WeingartnerDraine2001}.
 Apparent total magnitudes are computed on the redshifted spectra, using the $\rm B$, $\rm V$ and $\rm K_{\rm s}$ filters.

 In X-rays, the galaxy emission is dominated by X-ray binaries composed of a compact object accreting from a companion star.
-Empirical models that allow one to estimate the combined effect of low-mass X-ray binaries, where the companion is a low-mass star and the emission depends on the total galaxy mass, and high-mass X-ray binaries, where the companion is a high-mass star and the emission depends on the SFR.
-These models are based either on individual observations of nearby galaxies \citep[e.g. $<50 \rm \, Mpc$,][]{2019ApJS..243....3L} or on stacked galaxies observed up to high redshift \citep[$z<5$]{Fornasini2018}.
+Empirical models allow for the combined effect of low-mass X-ray binaries to be estimated, where the companion is a low-mass star and the emission depends on the total galaxy mass, and high-mass X-ray binaries, where the companion is a high-mass star and the emission depends on the SFR.
+These models are based either on individual observations of nearby galaxies \citep[e.g., $<50 \rm \, Mpc$,][]{2019ApJS..243....3L} or on stacked galaxies observed up to high redshift \citep[$z<5$]{Fornasini2018}.
 We calculate the combined X-ray luminosity of X-ray binaries in galaxies using the relations of \cite{Fornasini2018}.

 We further estimate the radio emission from stellar populations in galaxies based on the relation between SFR and radio luminosity derived by \cite{2003ApJ...586..794B}.
 This relation fits SFR as a function of radio luminosity, rather than vice versa, which is what we need. \citet{2009MNRAS.397.1101G}, however, show that the relation provides a good fit to radio luminosity as a function of SFR.
 We therefore simply invert the equation to obtain radio luminosity as a function of SFR.